Yatharth-Nanda/chess-game/README.md

+## Chess Game Implementation with Java Swing

-# A basic implementation of a chess game which also uses java swing
+A basic implementation of a chess game using Java Swing, with various functionalities and recent updates.

-# New functionalities added in last update
+### New Functionalities (Last Update):

-1 added functionality for the rare enpassant rule works 2 stalemate is now working
+- Added functionality for the rare en passant rule
-3 You can now castle the king
+- Stalemate functionality is now working
+- Castling the king is now possible

-# Other functionalities
+### Other Functionalities:

-1 capture pieces works
-2 promote pawn to knight or bishop or queen or rook works 3 checkmate is now working
+- Capture pieces functionality is operational
+- Promotion of pawns to knight, bishop, queen, or rook is supported
+- Checkmate functionality is now working

-For feedback and issues please mail yatharthnanda25@gmail.com
+For feedback and issues, please contact: [yatharthnanda25@gmail.com](mailto:yatharthnanda25@gmail.com)